mtraeger/classic_sidemenu/README.md

 Fixed Width Version, Menu on the left side for [owncloud](http://owncloud.org/).

 Advantages compared to the default menu of owncloud / nextcloud are reduced clicks to open an application, as the sidebar is always visible on wide screens (wider than 1100px).
-Otherwise on smaller screens the standard drop-down menu is available.
+Otherwise, the standard drop-down menu is available on smaller screens.
 It lays the focus more on all installed apps and not only on the files app.

 Forked by Michael Träger from https://github.com/SansPseudoFix/Old_menu.
 This version is without the tiny Icons (therefore normal sized) and with a fix max-width of 100px for the Menu.
 It looks like the original old menu.